pingcap/docs/tidb-cloud/tidb-cloud-faq.md

 ### How secure is your TiDB Cluster?

-In TiDB Cloud, we offer dedicated Tier and Serverless Tier for different customers.
+In TiDB Cloud, you can use either a Dedicated Tier cluster or a Serverless Tier cluster according to your needs.

 For Dedicated Tier clusters, TiDB Cloud ensures cluster security with the following measures: